siiky/siiky.github.io/algebra/faucets.md

 functional_ iff it can represent all water states, i.e., iff there's a total surjective function $FaucetState \to WaterState$.

+After proving that both are equivalent in _function_, we'll follow by proving that it's not enough to be actually equivalent, and that, in some respects, one of them is better than the other.

 # Water

 Instead of dealing with actual values and their correct units, we'll simplify